- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Sonic Automotive has experienced consistent historical growth, primarily through strategic acquisitions of dealerships and expansion of its service and F&I operations.
-This has allowed it to scale its business and achieve greater efficiencies.
-The company has also focused on organic growth by improving the performance of its existing dealerships.
+Historical Growth: Sonic has demonstrated consistent historical growth, primarily driven by strategic acquisitions of dealerships and the organic expansion of its service and parts business.
+The company has also seen success with its EchoPark brand for pre-owned vehicles.

 Summary